dsolstad/VLAN-Tools/README.md

 The following scenarios assumes that the gateways have the first available IP-address in each VLAN.
 For example: 192.168.1.1/24

 ### Routing traffic
-If you want to route traffic through a certain VLAN, as for example Internet traffic, add a dafault route via the target VLANs gateway:
+If you want to route traffic through a certain VLAN, as for example Internet traffic, add a default route via the target VLANs gateway:
 ```
 root@kali:~# python3 vlancon.py add 192.168.1.0/24 eth1 101
 root@kali:~# ip route add default via 192.168.1.1